mywoodstock/HAMPtOn/README.md

   1. Make sure the above dependencies are installed.
   2. Define the following environment variables:

-        NETCDF_DIR=/path/to/netcdf/install/directory
+        NETCDF_DIR    = /path/to/netcdf/install/directory
-        COMBBLAS_DIR=/path/to/combblas/directory
+        COMBBLAS_DIR  = /path/to/combblas/directory
-        PATOH_BIN=/path/to/patoh/binary/location
+        PATOH_BIN     = /path/to/patoh/binary/location
-        BASE_DIR=/path/to/root/of/this/tool
+        BASE_DIR      = /path/to/root/of/this/tool
-        TEMP_DIR=/path/to/temporary/space
+        TEMP_DIR      = /path/to/temporary/space

   `BASE_DIR` and `TEMP_DIR` are optional.
 Default values for these are the current directory and `/tmp`, respectively.
 For example, have a look at the file `vars.sh`.

-  3. Use `make` to compile the tools:
+  3. Use `make` to build and install the tools:

         $ make

   The default compiler is `mpicxx`.
 To use a different MPI C++ compiler, use:

         $ make MPICXX=<compiler>

-  4. On successful compilation, a `bin` directory will be created containing four binaries/scripts.
+  4. On successful compilation, a `bin` directory is created containing four binaries/scripts.
 You only need to worry about and use `hampton`.

 ## Usage